 Cape Horn and Wulaia Bay

-By early morning, the Australis cruise is once again cruising across Nassau Bay to Cape Horn.
-Our itinerary repeats the shore landings and other activities from Day 4.
-However, second landings at some of the more iconic spots along the route can sometimes be more rewarding than the first time around and give you more time to explore each place in depth.
-At Cape Horn you have a second chance to visit the Stella Maris Chapel, chat with the lighthouse keeper and his family, or photograph the unusual sub-polar flora that covers the heights.
+By early morning, the Australis cruise will once again be crossing Nassau Bay to Cape Horn.
+Our itinerary will repeat the shore landings and activities from Day 4.
+However, a second visit to some of the iconic spots can often be more rewarding, allowing more time to explore each location in depth.

 Day 7